 Scientific Foundations

 Bohr's model of the atom, while ultimately superseded by more sophisticated models, was a crucial step in understanding the role of the principal quantum number.
-Bohr proposed that electrons could only exist in specific energy levels or orbits around the nucleus.
+That said, bohr proposed that electrons could only exist in specific energy levels or orbits around the nucleus.
 The energy of these orbits was quantized, meaning it could only take on certain discrete values.
 These energy levels were directly related to the principal quantum number.

 History and Evolution